selfoluap/Software-Containerization/README.md

 canary update (2 points):

-Show how to uninstall the application (1 point):
+To uninstall the application use:

 ```
     helm uninstall software-containerization